Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Variable importance and effect of additional constraints on interval length

 \subsection{Effect of individual nuisance variables}

+We have so far only used trivial positivity constraints on certain state vector elements; see Section~\ref{sec:constraints}.
+However, if additional information was available to further constrain the state vector---for example, one could imagine that observational data from other sources tell us that, for some $i$, $x_i \in [\underline{x}_i, \overline{x}_i]$ with high probability---then including those constraints should result in shorter intervals for $X_\mathrm{CO2}$.

-We first consider the effect of each nuisance variable $x_{21},\ldots,x_{39}$ on the $X_\mathrm{CO2}$ interval length.
+To investigate what impact this would have, we start by considering how each nuisance variable $x_{21},\ldots,x_{39}$ affects the final $X_\mathrm{CO2}$ interval length.
 Figure \ref{fig:interval_length_one_fixed_nuance_seed436} shows the average interval lengths for the proposed method when one of the nuisance variables is assumed to be known.
 We can incorporate this assumption by using constraints of the form $x_{i,\textrm{true}} \le x_i \le x_{i,\textrm{true}}$ for one $x_i$ at a time, in addition to the previously used positivity constraints.
-As expected, the interval lengths are smaller than the interval length without any additional information which is shown by the red horizontal bar.
-In particular, variables $x_{21}$ (surface pressure) and $x_{28}$ (log-AOD for the first composite aerosol type) have the greatest impact on the interval length.
+As expected, the interval lengths are smaller than the interval length without any additional information.
+In particular, variables $x_{21}$ (surface pressure) and $x_{28}$ (log-AOD for the first composite aerosol type; see Supplement \cite{Patil2021Supp}) have the greatest impact on the interval length.
 Therefore additional constraints on these two variables could be particularly helpful in reducing the interval length.
-Since it is not immediately clear what observational constraints might be available for the specific aerosol type corresponding to $x_{28}$, we will in the following focus on constraints for the pressure variable $x_{21}$.
+Since it is not immediately clear what observational constraints might be available for $x_{28}$, we will in the following focus on constraints for the pressure variable $x_{21}$.